 While growing companies and those that want top notch ecommerce functionality shouldn’t use iPage because of some limitations, it’s a great option if you’re a local shop and just want to get up and running quickly.

-Between the free domain, website builder, email address, SSL certificate, and ad credits, you can’t go wrong at this price point.
+Between the free domain and website, email address, and ad credits, you can’t go wrong at this price point.
 However, I have heard complaints about a lack of promptness from their customer service team.
-Although they have cheap web hosting plans, I recommend other options.
+Although they have cheap plans, I recommend other options.

 First, if you’re looking for the best overall platform, I recommend Bluehost.
 But there are plenty of other options out there based on your individual website’s needs.

-And if you have the budget for a powerful web hosting solution, I recommend WP Engine.
+And if you have the budget for a powerful WordPress solution, I recommend Kinsta.

-Feel free to give these web hosting recommendations a try, and happy hosting!
+Give these recommendations a try, and happy hosting!